croct-tech/plug-js/docs/quick-start.md

 <script>
   function showOffers() {
-    // @todo Fix grammar to allow the quantifier at the end of the expression (greedily) croct.evaluate("cart is not empty and (no item in cart satisfies item's name matches 'Combo')") .then(eligible => {
+    // @todo allow quantifiers at the end of the expression (greedily) croct.evaluate("cart is not empty and (no item in cart satisfies item's name matches 'Combo')") .then(eligible => {
         if (!eligible) {